-Eldercare accommodation prices can be viewed online or alternatively, you can call the Eldercare Admissions team on 1300 925 414 for further information.
+Eldercare accommodation prices can be viewed online.
+Alternatively, you can call the Eldercare Residential Admissions team on 1300 925 414 for further information.

 When you enter care, you will need to choose how to pay for your cost of accommodation either via a Refundable Accommodation Deposit (RAD) or Daily Accommodation Payment (DAP) or combination of both.
 The DAP is calculated from the RAD amount at a government prescribed interest rate (MPIR).

 For example: A single room with an ensuite with a Refundable Accommodation Payment (RAD) of $400,000: Daily Accommodation Payment (DAP) = $400,000 x MPIR %/ 365 A resident can elect to pay a combination of RAD and DAP to suit their financial circumstances.
 Please refer to Eldercare’s online pricing calculator which can calculate the RAD/DAP combinations for you.

 You will have up to 28 days after entering permanent residential care to select how your accommodation costs will be paid i.e. Refundable Accommodation Deposit (RAD) or Daily Accommodation Payment (DAP) or combination of both.
 During this 28 day period, you will need to pay the DAP whilst you make your decision.

 Eldercare is committed to ensuring the health and safety of our residents and staff, as well as the family and friends of our residents.
 Keep up to date on our response to COVID-19.

 Please note that Eldercare is still accepting new residents, pending availability.